awsdocs/amazon-eks-user-guide/doc_source/connector-grant-access.md

    kubectl apply -f eks-connector-clusterrole.yaml
    ```

-For an IAM user or role to vizualize the workloads on the Amazon EKS console, they must be associated with a Kubernetes `role` or `clusterrole` with necessary permissions to read these resources\.
+For an IAM user or role to view Kubernetes resources in Amazon EKS console, the user or role must be associated with a Kubernetes `role` or `clusterrole` with necessary permissions to read the resources\.
 For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.

 **To configure an IAM user to access the connected cluster**